hueitan/javascript-sdk-design/README.md

 As a quick example, SDK playground can well use `(function () { ... })()` or ES6 Blocks `{ ... }` to wrap all sources.

-This is an increasingly common practice, employed by many popular JavaScript libraries (jQuery, Node.js, etc.).
+This is an increasingly common practice found in many popular JavaScript libraries such as (jQuery, Node.js, etc.).
 This technique creates a closure around the entire contents of the file which, perhaps most importantly, creates a private namespace and thereby helps avoid potential name clashes between different JavaScript modules and libraries. [#](http://www.toptal.com/javascript/interview-questions)

 To avoid **namespace collision**